 The morning after

 At 6.30 am Andrew came from home, he had brought one of her bottles so that we could try medicine in milk for her.
+Even though we had been told that straws and sucking on a bottle was bad for the operation site, it seemed to be the only way of getting her to take medicine.
 She managed to drink some milk with painkillers, and quickly brightened up.

 However, when we woke up she refused her painkillers.
 Just straight refused.